1995 Speedway Grand Prix of Austria

 The 1995 Speedway Grand Prix of Austria was the second race of the 1995 Speedway Grand Prix season.
-It took place on 17 June in the ÖAMTC Zweigverein Stadium in Wiener Neustadt, Austria.
+It took place on 17 June in the Stadion Wiener Neustadt (called the ÖAMTC Zweigverein Stadium at the time for sponsorship reasons) in Wiener Neustadt, Austria.

 Starting positions draw

 The Speedway Grand Prix Commission nominated Franz Leitner as Wild Card.
 Josh Larsen was replaced by Peter Karlsson.